-Despite of the fact that an increase of probing rate increases the accuracy, we stop at the probing rate of 10 per second.
-Since the probes is sent in-band with the sub-stream flow, the probing rate is directly proportional to the minimum gross upstream rate $R{uvmin}$ such that
+Despite of the fact that an increase of probing rate increases the accuracy, we stop at the probing rate of 10/s.
+Since the probes is sent in-band with the sub-stream flow, the probing rate is directly proportional to the minimum gross upstream rate such that

-$$R{up\min} = \frac{\rho}{U\lambda}$$
+$$R{\rm up\,min} = \frac{\rho}{U\lambda}$$

-A probing rate of 10 translates to 10.4kB/s according to our configuration.
-A further increase of $R{up \min}$ reduces the coverage of low-end broadband community where the upstream bandwidth of each connection can be as low as 16kB/s.
+A probing rate of 10 translates to 10.4 kB/s according to our configuration.
+A further increase of $R{\text{up min}}$ reduces the coverage of low-end broadband community where the upstream bandwidth of each connection can be as low as 16 kB/s.

-This accuracy figures as shown in table 4.1-1a are particularly discouraging.
-However, when the congestion is partly due to cross-traffic, the accuracy improves significantly as shown in table 4.1-1b.
-We change the focus on surveying a variety of correlation times but fix the probing rate at 10 per second.
+This accuracy figures as shown in Table 4.1-1a are particularly discouraging.
+However, when the congestion is partly due to cross-traffic, the accuracy improves significantly as shown in Table 4.1-1b.
+We change the focus on surveying a variety of correlation times but fix the probing rate at 10/s.
 Fortunately, the network with cross-traffic resembles the internet more closely than the network without cross-traffic.

-4.2 Efficiency of Scheduling and Re-Scheduling Processes
+4.2.
+Efficiency of scheduling and re-scheduling processes